Guides Exercise Bikes Training Equipment

 Intermediate riders aiming at burning calories can do the following 20-minute interval workout.

-Warm up at a brisk pace for 5 minutes.
+Warm up: At a brisk pace for 5 minutes.

 Main workout: Increase resistance to a level that you can sprint comfortably.
 Start with a high intense sprint for 30 seconds, then ride at a medium pace for another 30 seconds, then lower the pace and pedal pace for 60 seconds.